dxyz004/dear-diary/content/midtermoutline.md

 - Draw Figure 2 diagram or textually describe the different phases.
 (Pair programming mentioned in class, senior-junior example)

 - Model Driven.
 Goal is to manage the scale of large systems.
-Theoretically spent all your time designing so coding/product can be automated/easier.
+Theoretically spend all your time designing so coding/product can be automated/easier.
 Less testing because more validation.
 "The system is validated at the analysis model level".

 - Model-View-Controller.
 Recreate SUN diagram above.
    * Prof's favorite (often mentioned) benefit: Ability to create multiple views w/o shutting down the model.